milsab/DATA-SCIENCE_SMART-TECH/ITMT-593/Final/README.md

 In Data Presentation phase, I have used web server to present the data which are transmitted with network cable.
 Also, I have used android application to present the data that are transmitted via Bluetooth.
 Moreover, I have used 14 segment LED to present the temperature.

+Furthermore, in this project I have used a push button to change the Celsius degree to Fahrenheit degree.
+The point is that I connected the push button analog pin (A0) because almost all of the digital pins have been reserved by other stuff

 ## Features
 * Use DHT22 sensor to **collect** temperature and humidity